Striped Skunk, Mephitis mephitis

 Being omnivores, striped skunks feed on a variety of foods.
 Insects are one of their main food sources, as well as other invertebrates, such as worms, snails, and crayfish.
 They also prey on small animals like rodents and lizards, and eat plant matter like fruit and grains.
 In cities, neighborhoods, and campgrounds, skunks will also scavenge food left by people, although that is not their natural diet.
 Their diet depends on what is available at the time.

 Skunks have few natural predators.
 Coyotes and bobcats occasionally prey on skunks, but usually the skunk can defend itself by spraying.
 The only predator that is not repelled by skunk spray is the great horned owl.

-Striped skunks are not agressive, however they will defend themselves if threatened by spraying.
+Striped skunks are not aggressive, however they will defend themselves by spraying if threatened.
 Their musk can travel up to ten feet and is usually sufficient to deter a potential predator.
 If a predator or a human touches the skunk, the skunk may bite as a defense.

 The best time to find a skunk is at dusk in the summer or late spring.
-Sit quietly in your backyard or a campground, or walk around your neighborhood, and you might see a skunk.
-Using a red bulb in your flashlight makes the skunk less likely to notice you and run away.
+Sit quietly in your backyard or a campground, or walk with a flashlight around your neighborhood, and you might see a skunk.
+Look around bushes and at the base of fencelines where they tend to travel, or on lawns where they dig for grubs.
+Keeping your distance, staying quiet, and using a red bulb in your flashlight makes the skunk less likely to notice you and run away.

 In your backyard, you may be able to identify the burrows and pathways used by skunks and other nocturnal animals by looking for trampling or setting up a motion-detecting wildlife camera.
 Sitting quietly outside an active burrow or pathway as it gets dark may give you a good opportunity to see the animals that use it.